 Once a yoga practitioner is a forever yogi

-Once an individual delves into the practice of yoga poses, the science of yoga becomes his true companion for the rest of the life.
-As a universal science of healing, yoga can be adapted and practiced at any age or stage of life
+Once an individual delves into the practice of yoga, the science of yoga becomes his true companion for the rest of his life.
+As a universal science of healing, yoga can be adapted and practiced at any age or stage of life.

 “You are never too old to strike a yoga asana.”
-Therefore, we list for our yogis, eight gentle yoga poses with far-reaching benefits and lowest risk.
-In these eight yoga poses, you require minimum strength and flexibility to mobilize your joints, enhance your posture, soothe the nerves, elevate the energy levels, rekindle the organ functionality, and strengthen the body.
+So we made a list, eight gentle yoga poses with far-reaching benefits and lowest risk.
+In these eight yoga poses, you need minimum strength and flexibility to mobilize your joints, enhance your posture, soothe the nerves, elevate the energy levels, rekindle the organ functionality, and strengthen the body.

 1.)
 Mountain Pose (Tadasana)